Diversity, Equity, and Inclusion

 We believe schools should be community-driven, supportive institutions for all students.

 Headlands Preparatory School is committed in its pursuit of social justice, equity, and inclusion for all.
 At Headlands Prep, we believe that community is our strongest asset and we work to empower each other in becoming engaged contributors to our society.
-As a school, we are dedicated to strengthening our school community through opportunities for engagement and self-reflection.
+As a high school and middle school, we are dedicated to strengthening our school community through opportunities for engagement and self-reflection.
 We believe that diversity and inclusion are essential in further developing our community’s unique identity.
 At Headlands Prep, we believe that a community-driven approach is necessary in order to challenge systems of oppression and inequity that have limited student access to education.
 We seek to foster a community that is dedicated to the rebuilding of schools as we know them, and to create schooling that is founded upon equity, inclusion, and intersectional justice.

 - Fostering a school culture where everyone is welcomed and valued

 - Creating a school culture that is inclusive of all students, regardless of race, ethnicity, religion, identity, nationality, gender and gender expression, sexual orientation, neurodiversity, ability, age, or socioeconomic and demographic backgrounds